 Where better to focus on breathing, stretching, reaching and grounding yourself then in the great outdoors.
 At least monthly, we find a tranquil location with amazing views, fresh air, and ambiance to help you relax and enjoy yourself.
-Beaches, parks, and on the water all make for great times time take in nature, put your mind at ease and release tension and stress.
+Our private courtyard in front of the studio, beaches, parks, and on the water all make for great times time take in nature, put your mind at ease and release tension and stress.
 Some of our participants even prefer the outdoor classes for several of the reasons research and studios have illustrated below:

 Here are the most yoga recent locations: